DLT-Solutions-JBoss/ansibleWorkshops/exercises/ansible_tower/4-security/README.md

 ### **Step 10: Observe the Scanning Process and View Reports.**

-Once the check is complete, you can open a new tab in your web browser, and navigate to the following URL. http://IP_of_any_web_node/scap
+Once the check is complete, you can open a new tab in your web browser, and navigate to the following URL. http://X.X.X.X/scap Where X.X.X.X is the IP of any web server node.

 Click the link called scan-xccdf-report to review the SCAP report that was generated.
 And review the report.